abramsymons/rtd-muon/docs/source/twaper.rst

 Listing the Price for Each Block
 ================================

+Now t
-Now there is a list of all the blocks in which reserves have changed and the values of the reserves in those blocks for the defined time period.
+is a list of all the blocks in which reserves have changed and the values of the reserves in those blocks for the defined time period.
 To calculate the TWAP, a list of prices is needed that shows the final price in each block.
 To generate this list, we require the initial reserve state in the seed block in addition to the list of reserves values.

 .. code-block:: javascript